Volume Two

 "Sorry, sorry."

-Not understanding what the man was talking about, the youth frowned in bewilderment, but the man didn't seem to be worried at all… rather, his smile seemed to deepen as he continued.
+Not understanding what the man was talking about, the youth frowned in bewilderment, but the man didn't look the least bit worried… if anything, his smile only deepened as he went on.

 "Man, I didn't think you'd fess up so easy.
 Thanks for the confession, really.
 You saved me a lot of time."